• Skip to primary navigation

 Vietnamese Grilled Beef in Piper Lolot Leaves (Bo Cuon La Lot or Bo La Lot) is a popular Southern Vietnamese dish.
 Flavorful rolls of beef wrapped in lolot leaves are grilled until fragrant.

-Vietnamese Grilled Beef in Piper Lolot Leaves (Bo Cuon La Lot or Bo Nuong La Lot) is a popular Southern Vietnamese dish.
-Flavorful rolls of beef wrapped in lolot leaves are grilled until fragrant.
+a plate of Vietnamese Grilled Beef in Piper Lolot Leaves (Bo Cuon La Lot or Bo Nuong La Lot) served with vermicelli noodles

 When wrapped in la lot leaves, the beef filling will be lightly infused with a mild peppery fragrance.
 Bo La Lot can be enjoyed as an appetizer or a main dish.